 Some combination of thick and thin crayons, colored pencils, ink pens/markers, paint pens/markers, and/or oil pastels

 For some sessions, you may be asked to bring specific items such as different size bottle caps, cups, and jar lids or paper/magazine clippings and glue.

 Questions about Sketchbook?

-If you have any questions or prefer to pay by check or venmo, please write to Sharna.
+If you have any questions, please write to Sharna.